Black Friday Sale is about to get Live!!

 4.4331 Reviews Write A Review Ask Question

 Cadmium Green: A bright, light green mixture of Viridian and Cadmium Yellow.
-Opaque and helpful to make muted colours of the natural world.
+It is opaque and helpful to make muted colours of the natural world.
 No health labelling is required.

 • Pigment Name: - PY37-Cadmium Yellow (Concentrated cadmium zinc (II)-sulphide): PG18-Viridian (chromium(III)-oxide hydrate)